 If you believe a tear during childbirth could have been prevented, speak to us about your options.

 If your birth injury claim is successful, you will receive compensation for the injury inflicted.
-The amount you receive will depend on the severity of the injury and the financial losses this caused or will cause in the future.
+The amount of compensation you receive as a settlement will depend on the severity of the injury and the financial losses this caused or will cause in the future.

 Future financial losses commonly include loss of earnings and costs of care.
 For instance, if as a result of a preventable birth injury your child will require ongoing care and specialist treatment for the remainder of their life, the cost of this will be calculated and factored into the compensation awarded.

 Birth injury compensation can also take into account increased insurance costs, cancellation fees for cancelled holidays, cost of aid, equipment and travel to appointments.
-We will discuss all these details with you to ensure all aspects are included within your claim.
+When bringing a claim, we will discuss all these details with you to ensure that all potential financial aspects are included.

-Because we are specialists in birth injury claims, we can often build a stronger case than solicitors with less experience, especially in complex claims.
+Because we are specialist medical negligence solicitors in birth injury claims, we can often build a stronger case than solicitors with less experience, especially in complex claims.
 This particular expertise helps us set out the value of a claim and negotiate a settlement.
-We will also go all the way to Trial if we feel this is necessary, and prepare all the claims we accept on that basis.
+We will also go all the way to Trial if we feel it is necessary, and all of the claims we accept and handle are prepared for court proceedings on that basis.

 Is there a time limit for birth injury claims?

-As in other negligence claims, a birth injury claim must be made within three years of the injury being realised.
-However, if the birth injury is suffered by a child, they have until their 21st birthday to make a claim.
-There is also no time limit for anyone who is mentally incapacitated as a result of the injury.
+As outlined above, if the birth injury is suffered by a child, they have until their 21st birthday to make a claim.
+This allows three years from the date of their 18th birthday, when they legally become an adult in order to make a claim in their own right.
+There is also no time limit for anyone who does not have the mental capacity to act on their own behalf as a result of an injury.

-If someone dies within the initial three-year period, the qualifying time starts again from the date they died.
+If a potential claimant dies within the initial three-year period, the qualifying time starts again from the date of their death.

 Types of birth injury

-There are numerous types of birth injuries that can form the basis of a successful birth injury claim.
+There are numerous types of birth injury that fall under a wide range of classifications.
+These birth injuries and how they occur under specific circumstances can form the basis of a successful birth injury claim.
 Birth injuries can affect both the mother, be it a traumatic birth injury, perineal injuries, or poor treatment across their stay in hospital, or the baby, whether this is poor antenatal care, injuries suffered during birth, or oxygen deprivation leading to brain damage.

 Below we have included links to pages that go into further detail on prominent types of birth injury claims.